sutta » dn » Dīgha Nikāya 9

 Yasmiṁ, bhante, samaye arūpo attapaṭilābho hoti, moghassa tasmiṁ samaye oḷāriko attapaṭilābho hoti, mogho manomayo attapaṭilābho hoti;

-While in a formless reincarnation, are the substantial and mind-made reincarnations fictitious,
+When reincarnated in a formless life-form, are the solid and mind-made life-forms fictitious,

 arūpo vāssa attapaṭilābho tasmiṁ samaye sacco hotī”ti.